DataBiosphere/jade-data-repo/tools/setupResourceScripts/README.md

 ### Set up data repo UI test datasets
 * Run the script against both integration-4 and integration-5 to set up the datasets for the UI tests.
 You'll need to run it for both the azure and gcp datasets.
 So, a total of 4 runs.
+* Authenticate as the test user that created the azure managed application.
+Password for account can be found on our slack channel.
+* `gcloud auth login dumbledore.admin@test.firecloud.org`
 * integration-4:
 * `python3 setup_tdr_resources.py --host=https://jade-4.datarepo-integration.broadinstitute.org --datasets='datarepo_datasets.json'`
 * `python3 setup_tdr_resources.py --host=https://jade-4.datarepo-integration.broadinstitute.org --datasets='datarepo_azure_datasets.json' --billing_profile_file_name='azure_billing_profile_int.json'`